Higher Laminations and Affine Buildings: Laminations for the space

-We will first consider the space of integral laminations $\A_{G,S}(\Zt)$.
-For the purpose of orientation for the next few sections, in which we give the construction of positive virtual configurations in the building, we first give a conceptural outline.
-All the constructions here can be extended without difficulty to laminations rational or real lamination spaces ($\A_{G,S}(\Qt)$ or $\A_{G,S}(\Rt)$).
+We will first consider the space of integral laminations $\A_{G,S}(\Zt)$ where $S$ is a disk with marked points on the boundary.
+For the purpose of orientation for the next few sections, in which we give the construction of positive virtual configurations of points in the building, we first give a conceptual outline.
+Nothing in this section is strictly necessary; the reader may choose to skip to section 5.2.

+All the constructions here can be extended without difficulty to rational or real lamination spaces ($\A_{G,S}(\Qt)$ or $\A_{G,S}(\Rt)$).
 In the following, we will assume that $G=SL_m$.

 We will begin by describing laminations on a disc with $n$ marked points.
-The arguments in \cite{FG1} show that understanding laminations on a surface reduces, via cutting and gluing and $\pi_1$-equivariance, to the case of laminations on a disc with 2, 3 or 4 marked points.
+The arguments in \cite{FG1} show that understanding laminations on a surface reduces--via cutting, gluing and $\pi_1$-equivariance--to the case of laminations on a disc with 2, 3 or 4 marked points.
 We will build up to the following definition:

 \begin{definition} A $G$-lamination on a disc with $n$ marked points is a virtual positive configuration of $n$ points in the affine building for $G$ up to equivalence. \end{definition}